 - Cleaning and disinfecting floors and carpets in the FIV infected cat space.
 Vacuuming carpets and mopping hard surfaces are both good ideas.

 Conclusion - FIV cats

 Although FIV is rare for most cats, all cat owners or animal specialists should be knowledgeable on the subject.
 They should also take the proper steps to prevent exposures.

-Lastly, owners of infected cats should remember that most FIV positive cats are capable of living long, happy lives.
+Lastly, owners of infected cats should remember that most FIV cats are capable of living long, happy quality of life.